-Mount Kilimanjaro is Africa’s highest peak and one of the world’s greatest natural wonders.
-Located in Tanzania, you’ll pass through beautiful snow covered mountains amidst an ocean of green acacia forest, surrounded by dry savannah and blankets of clouds.
-There are 7 different official Kilimanjaro routes that you can choose from, each with their own pros and cons.
-Find out exactly what its like to climb Kilimanjaro, what you need to pack for Kilimanjaro and more about Kilimanjaro preparation.
+Mount Kilimanjaro in Tanzania is Africa’s highest peak and one of the world’s greatest natural wonders.
+There are seven different official Kilimanjaro routes that you can choose from to climb to the summit.
+Each route has its own pros and cons.
+Find out exactly what it’s like to climb Kilimanjaro, what you need to pack for Kilimanjaro, and what the best Kilimanjaro preparation looks like.